mfuu/vue-virtual-drag-list/README.md

   </a>
 </p>

-A virtual scrolling list component that can be sorted by dragging , for Vue
+A virtual scrolling list component that can be sorted by dragging